jeffrafter/authkit/README.md

 The specs that are generated utilize a generous amount of mocking and stubbing in an attempt to keep them fast.
-However, they use vanilla `rspec-rails`, meaning they are not using FactoryGirl, or mocha.
-The one caveat is shoulda-matchers which are required.
+However, they use vanilla `rspec-rails`, meaning they are not using mocha.
+The two caveats are shoulda-matchers and FactoryGirl which are required.
+It is pretty easy to remove these dependencies, it just turned out that more people were using them than not.

+## TODO

+* Add the parameter filtering into the initializer
+* Add oauth2 support (but not logging in?) in the form of facebook support, twitter support, google support
+* Add avatar support (maybe that should be uploadkit)
+* Add full name option (instead of first name and last name)name

 ## Contributing